ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/configure-a-selenium-hub-2.md

 ![](attachments/configure-a-selenium-hub-2/select-provider-dialog-browserstack.png)

 2. The **New Selenium Hub** dialog box opens.
 Here you enter the necessary information for ATS to connect to your Browserstack account.
-3. First, you enter a name for your selenium hub.
-This is only meant to help you identify the selenium hub.
+3. In the **Name** field you enter a name for your selenium hub.
+This is only meant to help you identify the selenium hub when selecting the selenium hub for a test run.
-4. Next, you enter the username of your Browserstack account.
+4. In the **Username** field you enter the username of your Browserstack account.
-5. Finally, you enter the access key of your Browserstack account.
+5. In the **Access Key** field you enter the access key of your Browserstack account.

 ![](attachments/configure-a-selenium-hub-2/new-selenium-hub-dialog-browserstack.png)

 To find the username and access key follow these steps:
 1. Go to [Browserstack](https://www.browserstack.com) and login with the account you want to connect to ATS.
 2. Click **Automate** in the navigation bar.
 3. There is a collapsible menu on the left side of the screen.
-It displays the **Username** and the **Access Key** when you unfold it.
+When you unfold it, it displays the **Username** and the **Access Key** when you unfold it.
 It also has a **Copy** button.

 ![](attachments/configure-a-selenium-hub-2/username-access-key-browserstack.png)